3nrique0/transcriptomics_workshop/1_Intro_Linux/README.md

 Let's start by the end, the *take home message*:

-1. Understand the structure to the commands.
+1. Get started in the command line.
 2. Move around and inspect directories.
 3. Project structure.
 4. Create a script and run it.

 --------

+## 1. Get started in the command line

-## Understand the structure to the command:
+### Understand the structure to the command

 Some commands can work on it's own.
 This usually means that the arguments and parameters have default values